For a list of offices up for election on May 1, 2021, and in 2022, please check this list.

-In January 2021, you may apply to receive a Ballot by Mail to vote in the next 2021 election.
-If you’re over 65, be sure to check the box indicating that you want Ballots by Mail for all 2021 elections.
-Many local offices are up for re-election this year: check this list.
-Consider running!
-Contact us for more information.
+Starting in January each year, you may apply to receive a Ballot by Mail to vote in the next election.
+If you’re over 65, be sure to check the box indicating that you want Ballots by Mail for all elections during the year.

 You may apply in person at the Grayson County Elections Office, 115 W Houston St, Sherman.

 To be eligible to vote by mail in Texas, you have to be 65 or older, have a disability or illness, be out of the county during the election period, or be confined in jail.

 The Texas election code says voters have a disability if they have a sickness or physical condition that prevents them from voting in person without the likelihood of injuring the voter’s health.

 Or, submit this online form and an application for Ballot by Mail will be mailed to you.

 Texas Democratic Party (TDP) launched RegisterTexas.com, which provides an innovative voter registration form that you can fill out online.
 The TDP then sends you a filled out application with a postage-paid envelope pre-addressed to your county voter registrar.
 All you have to do is sign the pre-filled application and then put it in the mail.

 How and Where Can i register to vote ?

 You may register to vote in person by completing a registration application at one of the following locations:

 - Grayson County Elections Administration